 Still wondering: Should I drink kefir?
-Here’s what you need to know about this superstar ingredient and why you should consider adding it to your next shopping list.
+Below is what you need to know about this superstar beverage and why you should consider adding it to your next shopping list.

 What Is Kefir?